Jury Rules You Can Call Elon Musk a Pedo Guy

 It took a federal jury in Los Angeles less than an hour to throw out a $190 million defamation case against Elon Musk.
 Calling someone a “pedo guy” to an audience of millions of Twitter followers isn’t an accusation, the jury decided, because words are tricky little devils that can mean a lot of things and slinging nastiness on the internet, no matter how accusatory, doesn’t necessarily constitute defamation.

 So if, for instance, I say Musk is a sloppy bitch of a homicidal sociopath, I don’t mean for you to take that literally.
-It’s confusing, I know, but you see I’m using it’s other, less common definition, which simply means “a person I find disagreeable and would not share my ice cream with.”
+It’s confusing, I know, but you see I’m using its other, less common definition, which simply means “a person I find disagreeable and would not share my ice cream with.”
 I’m pretty sure it comes from Old English.

 Friday’s verdict was handed down after a four-day trial that included six hours of testimony from the Tesla and SpaceX CEO.
 While exiting the courtroom, Musk said of the verdict, “My faith in humanity is restored,” per a Reuters report.